alianza-dev/angular-scope-types/README.md

 This is still in the early stages.
 Wont be pushed to `npm` or `bower` until it's ready to go.
 Basically this is intended to bring a concept like React `propTypes` to Angular.

+This is based on trying to support [this issue](https://github.com/angular/angular.js/issues/11657) with as clean an api as possible.

+Here's the [prototype](http://jsbin.com/vimude/edit?html,js,console,output).
+This is going to be great :-)

+Let me know in the issues or on gitter if you want to help out!